-Size Location Notification radius

-< 1 MW urban first r first row of occupied properties

-1,500 metres

-1 - <10 MW urban first row of occupied properties

-1 - < 10 10100 rural 1,500 metres

-≥ 10 MW urban or rural 2,000 metres
+Size Location Notification radius < 1 MW urban first row of occupied properties ~ 1 IVIVV rural 1,500 metres 1 - <10 MW urban first row of occupied properties 1 - < 10 10100 rural 1,500 metres ≥ 10 MW urban or rural 2,000 metres 2,000 metres

-- OP30) Supply a list of contact information for all persons who had been contacted as part of the participant involvement program in a spreadsheet in accordance with the template included in Appendix A1 Participant involvement program guidelines. - OP31) Summarize consultation with local jurisdictions (e.g., municipal districts, counties). - OP32) Identify all persons who expressed a concern(s) about the project.
-For each person, include the following information: - The specifics of the concern(s). - Steps taken to try and resolve the concern(s). - Whether the concern(s) was resolved.
+- OP30) Supply a list of contact information for all persons who had been contacted as part of the participant involvement program in a spreadsheet in accordance with the template included in Appendix A1 Participant involvement program guidelines. - OP31) Summarize consultation with local jurisdictions (e.g., municipal districts, counties).

+OP32) Identify all persons who expressed a concern(s) about the project.
+For each person, include the following information:

+- The specifics of the concern(s).

+- Steps taken to try and resolve the concern(s).

+- Whether the concern(s) was resolved.